-Most people who test positive for COVID-19 will experience mild symptoms that can be treated at home.
+Most people who test positive for COVID-19 will have mild symptoms that can be treated at home.
 Even if you have no symptoms, this information will help keep you and your loved ones safe.

 It’s important to let anyone you’ve been in contact with know about your status.
 If your symptoms worsen or you’re concerned, contact your doctor.

 What you need to know

-If you get COVID-19, you should immediately isolate at home.
-This is for at least 5 days.
+If you get COVID-19, you should stay at home until your symptoms have gone.
 Check your health department's website for the latest information.

 If your symptoms are mild, you should be able to recover safely at home.
-Monitor and treat your symptoms, and test again before you finish your isolation period.
+Monitor and treat your symptoms.

 Some people may be eligible for antiviral treatments.
 Speak to a doctor to check if you may be eligible.

-Notify anyone you recently had contact with so they can monitor for symptoms, including household contacts, family, friends and co-workers.
+Let anyone you recently had contact with know so they can monitor for symptoms, including household contacts, family, friends and co-workers.

-If you are aged over 65, are pregnant or have an ongoing health condition, contact your GP or local health service for advice.
+If you’re aged over 65, are pregnant or have an ongoing health condition, contact your GP or local health service for advice.

 If your symptoms get worse, use the COVID-19 Symptom and Antiviral Eligibility Checker to see if you need medical help.
 If your symptoms become severe, call triple zero (000), or go to a hospital emergency department.